geopython/pygeoapi/docs/source/language.rst

 - The **first** language you define in the configuration determines the default language, i.e. the language that pygeoapi will use if no other language was requested or no best match for the requested language could be found.

 - It is not possible to **disable** language support in pygeoapi.
-The functionality is always available.
+The functionality is always on.
 If results should always be shown in a single language, you'd have to set that language only in the pygeoapi configuration.

-- Results returned by a provider may be in a different language than pygeoapi's own server language.
+- Results returned from a provider may be in a different language than pygeoapi's own server language.
 The requested language is always passed on to the provider, even if pygeoapi itself does not support it.
 For more information, see the `end user guide`_ and the `developer guide`_.